monoscope-tech/apitoolkit-landing/blog/error-monitoring-for-developer/index.md

 ### Customizing Tools for Specific Development Needs

 **1. Configuration for Language and Framework:** Most tools support configuration settings tailored for specific languages and frameworks which is usually found in their documentation.
-For instance, setting up [APIToolkit](https://monoscope.tech) to work with a React application involves different configurations than for a Node.js application.
+For instance, setting up [monoscope](https://monoscope.tech) to work with a React application involves different configurations than for a Node.js application.

 **2. Integration with Development Workflow:** Tools like Jira or Slack can be integrated with these monitoring tools for better team collaboration and quicker response times.

 **3. Setting Custom Alerts and Thresholds:** Customize alerting rules based on the severity of errors or [performance](https://monoscope.tech/blog/api-logs-and-metrics/) thresholds.
 This ensures that teams are notified of critical issues that need immediate attention.

-**4. Custom Dashboards and Reporting:** Tools like APIToolkit and New Relic allow the creation of custom dashboards to visualize data that is most relevant to your team.
+**4. Custom Dashboards and Reporting:** Tools like monoscope and New Relic allow the creation of custom dashboards to visualize data that is most relevant to your team.

-**5. API Monitoring for Microservices:** For applications built using a microservices architecture, [APIToolkit](https://monoscope.tech/) can be configured to monitor the health and performance of individual services.
+**5. API Monitoring for Microservices:** For applications built using a microservices architecture, [monoscope](https://monoscope.tech/) can be configured to monitor the health and performance of individual services.

 ## Conclusion